Program

 OFFICIAL ACCOMMODATION

 The accommodation is available in a comfortable Generator Madrid Hostel.
+More information about the accommodation HERE.

-For quality reasons, places at the courses are strictly limited, to guarantee your place, prepayment for the course is required.
+For quality reasons, places at the courses are strictly limited.

 To apply for the program:

-1. Participant should fill in the REGISTRATION FORM.
+1. Participant should fill in the REGISTRATION FORM

 3. Await the approval of your participation.